 Rapper Ali Gul Pir from Karachi offers biting satire and humor, and he has a lot of courage.
 In tracks like «Waderai Ka Beta» [about the feudal system] and «#KholoBC» [against the ban of YouTube in Pakistan] he attacks political and social issues in Pakistan head-on.
-And he does so on National TV - and not hidden on the Internet, for small elite circles exclusively.
+And he does so on National TV – and not hidden on the Internet, for small elite circles exclusively.
 Ali Gul Pir received death threats, and he inspired hot controversies. «I want to be a man who mattered», he says in our interview.
-I visited Ali Gul Pir in Aflatoon Studios in Karachi, where he and the singer and producer Mooroo were recording their new track «Itni Chikni». // This is the second post on our ongoing Pakistan series.
+I visited Ali Gul Pir in Aflatoon Studios in Karachi, where he and the singer and producer Mooroo were recording their new track «Itni Chikni».

 [Thomas Burkhalter]: Your video clip «Waderai Ka Beta» from 2012 is very satirical and controversial.
 You make fun of rich, egoistic, and corrupt feudal lords who do not care about anybody and anything.
 Can you translate the song on the spot?